School Science Lessons

 Quararibea cordata, Matisia, Daleys Fruit Tree Nursery.

-Bitterwood, (Quassia amara), bitter-wood, bitter-ash, hombre grande, quassia wood, Jamaican quassia, flavouring, intensely bitter, excess causes gastric irritation, alkaloids, insecticide, insect repellent, herbal medicine, lowers fever, improve apatite, antiparasitic, malaria, dried herb called Quassia chips are sold as 'bark Brazil', Simaroubaceae.
+Bitterwood, (Quassia amara), bitter-wood, bitter-ash, hombre grande, quassia wood, Jamaican quassia, flavouring, intensely bitter, excess causes gastric irritation, alkaloids, insecticide, insect repellent, herbal medicine, lowers fever, improve apatite, antiparasitic, malaria, South America, Simaroubaceae.

-English oak, (Quercus robur), pedunculate oak, damp oak, blackjack oak, (Latin aesculus oak), trade cork, tannins, gall oak, pinnately-lobed lamina, herbal medicine, dominant long-lived big tree in UK, tannic acid in leaves, acorns on long penduncles eaten by pigs. but acorns and leaves poisonous to horses, oak galls called oak apples are response to insect damage and used as Chinese herbal medicine, source of tanning substances and dyes, dried herb sold as bark, fancy oak panels lining rooms are called wainscoting, Poland, Fagaceae
+English oak, (Quercus robur), pedunculate oak, damp oak, blackjack oak, (Latin aesculus 'oak'), trade cork, tannins, gall oak, pinnately-lobed lamina, herbal medicine, dominant long-lived big tree in UK, tannic acid in leaves, acorns on long penduncles eaten by pigs. but acorns and leaves poisonous to horses, oak galls called oak apples are response to insect damage and used as Chinese herbal medicine, source of tanning substances and dyes, fancy oak panels lining rooms are called wainscoting, Poland, Fagaceae

 English Oak, Quercus robur, Daleys Fruit Tree nursery

-Quercus ilex, holm oak, evergren oak, holly oak, evergreen, long-lived, hard tough wood, acorns pig food, truffle orchards, Europe, Fagaceae.
+(Quercus ilex), holm oak, evergreen oak, holly oak, long-lived, hard tough wood, acorns pig food, truffle orchards, Europe, Fagaceae.

 Quercus palustris, Pin Oak, Daleys Fruit Trees